How do you choose the caravan awning that’s right for you?

 However, one early decision that you’ll definitely want to make is whether to go for a full or a porch awning.

-The former is best for longer-term (seasonal) pitching and/or when you want a draught-free connection to your caravan.
+The former is best for longer-term seasonal caravan pitches and/or when you want a draught-free connection to your caravan.
 The latter will be easier to put up and take down, generally lighter, and can, if required, offer just as much space as the full version.

 For a porch awning, you just need measurements for the height and a length that, ideally, won’t impinge on van doors, windows, external lockers and so on.
 There’s a choice of depths, too.